JGN1722/RoverOs/README.md

 ---

 **Disclaimer:** This project is for educational and experimental purposes.
-It is not intended for production use.
+It is not intended for production use, and has not been tested on real hardware yet.

 **Stay tuned for updates!**